thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </script>
 ```

 ...which is malformed JavaScript code.
-But outputting something
+But outputting something unescaped might
-unescaped might be actually what we need if we are building parts of our
+be what we need if we are building parts of our script by means of appending
-script by means of appending inlined expressions, so it's good to have this tool
+inlined expressions, so it's good to have this tool at hand.
-at hand.

-###JavaScript natural templates
+### JavaScript natural templates

 The mentioned *intelligence* of the JavaScript inlining mechanism goes much
 further than just applying JavaScript-specific escaping and outputting